Ensure that Golden sustains a clean, stable water supply into the future.

 Garden in a Box

-Every spring, the City of Golden and the Center for ReSource Conservation offer an easy, fun and affordable way to create beautiful, water-conserving gardens through the purchase of a Garden In A Box kit.
+Every spring, the City of Golden and Resource Central offer an easy, fun and affordable way to create beautiful, water-conserving gardens through the purchase of a Garden In A Box kit.

 Garden In A Box, a selection of professionally designed, perennial gardens that use Xeric (low water) plants, offers residents a simple approach to an eye-catching yard.
 These affordable, do-it-yourself garden kits come with starter plants, a Plant and Care Guide, and plant-by-number maps.
-Be sure to sign up for our 2017 Garden In A Box pre-sale to be the first to know when gardens go on sale next year.
+Gardens are offered by City of Golden in partnership with Resource Central in support of our community’s commitment to water conservation.

 Public Fruit Orchard